-These two couplets, functioning in conjunction with the couplets of K Street and L Street, are designed to support a healthy and diverse local economy by creating green and inviting places.
-Similar to the Arcata Plaza, the intersection of the proposed one-way couplets of 8th, 9th, K, and L streets will create a Gateway District "town center" where traffic and people converge.
+This couplet is designed to support a healthy and diverse local economy by creating green and inviting places.
+The one-way couplets of 8th 9th, along with the one-way N street will create a Gateway District "town center", focused on the Creamery Building, where people are prioritized over vehicles.
 Multimodal circulation around this core area is key to support new and established residents and businesses.
 The proposed buffered or separated bikeways on 8th Street and 9th Street will also connect the proposed Class I and Class IV bikeways along the L Street and N Street alignments.
 Parallel and diagonal parking supply is provided, with pedestrian realm enhancements.